anastmishchuk/planetarium-api-service/README.md

 **Set up environment variables:**

     Create a `.env` file in the root directory of your project and add the following environment variables:

-    ```text
+    ```
     DB_HOST=<your db hostname>
     DB_NAME=<your db name>
     DB_USER=<your db username>